Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Holographic factorization from the Witten diagram

-This rule is not an arbitrary add-on.
-In the Nishio--Watari construction, the same current insertions and the same spin--$j$ kinematical projector couple to an open-string Regge trajectory with different open-string boundary data, couplings, and intercept~\cite{Nishio:2014rya}.
+\end{widetext} This rule is a shorthand after the two projected vertices have been independently specified; it is not a claim about the full open-string tensor sector.
+It is used here at the level of the projected upper scalar kernel and the resulting fixed--$j$ invariant amplitude.
+In the Nishio--Watari construction, the same current insertions and the same spin--$j$ kinematical projector couple to an open-string Regge trajectory with different open-string boundary data, couplings, and intercept~\cite{Nishio:2014rya,Nishio:2014eua}.
 Moreover, graviton-like effective descriptions of \(2^{++}\) tensor mesons have long been used in AdS/QCD~\cite{Katz:2005ir}, so employing a parallel spin-2 action on the open side is not foreign to holographic hadron phenomenology.
 The continued phenomenological relevance of tensor-meson exchange in modern hadronic amplitudes provides an additional supporting perspective~\cite{Mager:2025pvz}.
 Once the upper vertex is fixed by the pure-AdS photon wave functions, the only channel dependence compatible with that construction enters through the substitutions in Eq.~\eqref{eq:main-replacement-rule}.
-The open and closed channels therefore have exactly the same functional dependence in the universal kernel, differing only in the trajectory data, the overall coupling factor, and the lower hadronic moments.
+The open and closed channels therefore have the same functional dependence in the universal kernel, differing only in the trajectory data, the overall coupling factor, and the lower hadronic moments.
 This is precisely the structure needed for the open/$+$ and closed/$-$ correspondence.